jenkinsci/warnings-ng-plugin/doc/Documentation.md

-# Jenkins Warning Plug-in
+# Jenkins warning plugin

-The Jenkins 'warnings' plug-in collects compiler warnings or issues reported by static analysis tools and visualizes the results.
+The Jenkins Warnings plugin collects compiler warnings or issues reported by static analysis tools and visualizes the results.
 It has built-in support for numerous static analysis tools (including several compilers), see the list of [supported report formats](../SUPPORTED-FORMATS.md).

-## Supported Project Types
+## Supported project types

-Starting with release 5.x the warnings plug-in has support for the following Jenkins project types:
+Starting with release 5.x the Warnings plugin has support for the following Jenkins project types:

 - Freestyle Project
 - Maven Project